My Experience of Reading Freshly

 "Your physically felt body is, in fact, part of a gigantic system of here, and other places, now, and other times, you and other people - in fact, the whole universe.
 This sense of being bodily alive in a vast system is the body as it is felt from inside".

-Review of the Advanced and Certicification Weeklong - June 2023
+Advanced and Certicification Weeklong - June 2023 Member Reflection

 Many of us come to Focusing because we are suffering.
 And often suffering in ways that are not easily resolved, and therefore not easy to live with.
 I know this was the case for me, and so when I found Focusing, I appreciated it deeply.